Education guide - Better Access to mental health care for eligible practitioners and allied health professionals

 - be located at least 15km, by road, from the treating allied health professional at the time of consultation.

-From 1 September 2018, allied health professionals can deliver all 10 eligible services in a calendar year via videoconferencing.
+Allied health professionals can deliver all 20 eligible services in a calendar year via videoconferencing.
 These changes also remove the need for 1 face-to-face consultation within the first 4 videoconferencing sessions.

 Group therapy services involve 6-10 patients and can be: